PowerDNS/pdns/pdns/recursordist/settings/docs-new-preamble-in.rst

    Starting with version 5.1.0, the settings originally specified in a Lua config file can also be put in YAML form.
    The conversion printed by ``rec_control show-yaml`` will print these settings if a Lua config file is specified in the config file being converted.
    You have to choose however: either set Lua settings the old way in the Lua config file, or convert all to YAML.
-   If you are using YAML settings of items originally specified in the Lua config file, do not set :ref:`setting-yaml-recursor.lua_config_file` anymore.
+   If you are using YAML settings of items originally specified in the Lua config file do not set :ref:`setting-yaml-recursor.lua_config_file` anymore.
 The :program:`Recursor` will check that you do not mix both configuration methods.

-   When using YAML style for settings originally found in the Lua config file, ``rec_control reload-lua-config`` will reload parts of the YAML settings.
+   When using YAML style for settings originally found in the Lua config file ``rec_control reload-lua-config`` will reload parts of the YAML settings.
 Refer to the specific setting to learn if it is subject to reloading.
-Starting with version 5.2.0, the command ``rec_control reload-yaml`` can be used, which is an alias for ``rec_control reload-lua-config``.
+Starting with version 5.2.0, the command ``rec_control reload-yaml`` can be used (which is an alias for ``rec_control reload-lua-config``).

 YAML settings file
 ------------------